bondarukoleh/automation_sandbox/managing_testing_process/test_system_architecture.md

 a framework for the execution of test cases, a way of grouping cases.
 The test suite allows you to combine test cases to create unique test conditions.

 ### Principles for Test System Architecture
+#### Quality
+ISO 9126 characteristics for software quality: functionality, reliability, usability, efficiency, maintainability, and portability.
+Most important, a well-designed test system provides the functionality you need for your testing projects.
+The test system should accurately model end-user hardware, software, and interface environments, and simulate end-user conditions - fidelity.
+Especially challenging types of fidelity and probe effect issues arise in performance, stress, capacity, error handling and recovery, and accelerated-life testing, we need fake it. \
+Repeatable, dependable test results are part of a reliable test system.
+A low degree of coupling between features and test cases for them is another attribute of reliability.
+If you can tets feature A with feature B failing - it's more reliable. \
+Maintainability - flexibility over time. \
+Reliability, efficiency, and maintainability are enabled by simplicity.
+The more bells and whistles you introduce into a test system, the wider its footprint.
+#### Testers and the Test System
+Simplicity of the test system is also essential to usability.
+The best test systems are easy to learn and easy to use.
+I also try to make the test system difficult to misuse, although I find I need to balance this objective against the costs of complexity.
+Newcomers is a nice indicator of how your system is simple.
+#### Miscellaneous Best Practices and Principles for Quality Test Systems